-The MA (Social Sciences) Progress Committee meets each year in June for Honours students and for all other students in September, just prior to that start of the next academic year, and students subject to the progress regulations have the opportunity to submit a statement to the Committee.
-An Honours specific Progress Committee also meets in July each year.
+The MA (Social Sciences) Progress Committee meets each year in June for Honours students and for all other students in September, just prior to that start of the next academic year.
+Students subject to the progress regulations have the opportunity to submit a statement to the Committee.
 The Progress Committee has wide powers and may make any recommendations including:

 - Transfer to part-time study